merqurio/merqurio.github.io/_posts/2024-05-21-shortening-the-path-from-real-world-data-to-new-treatments.md

 ---
 layout: post
-title: "Real-World Data to Real Treatments: AI in Clinical Trials and Drug Development"
+title: "Shortening the Path from Real-World Data to New Treatments"
 date: 2024-05-21 09:00:00 +0100
 tags:
   - clinical-trials